lucashuet93/botbuilder-proactivemessaging/node/broadcastingSample/bot/README.md

 }
 ```

-As of now the only purpose of this class is to pass the list of references and the message (defined in the `broadCastList` variable) to some specified endpoint.
+As of now the only purpose of this class is to pass the list of references and the message (defined in the `broadCastList` variable) to the specified endpoint.

-2. In the `index.js` we will create an instance of `BroadcastService` and pass it to the bot constructor.
+2. In the `index.js` create an instance of `BroadcastService` and pass it to the bot constructor.

 ```js
 const broadcastService = new BroadcastService(broadcastEndpoint);